Chrotesque/ci-portfolio-project-2/README.md

     > The settings menu allows the customization of the custom difficulty and thus allows a player to make significant changes to the experience.

-3. I quickly want to understand how the various settings in the custom difficulty section of the settings menu affect my score multiplier
+3. I quickly want to understand how the various settings mean and how they affect my experience

-    > Technically there's 2 ways of figuring this out, either through going through the options and manually calculating the difference in Multiplier shown at the bottom, however ...
+    > When it comes to the settings themselves and their meaning, this is explained in the help menu

+    > In regards to the effects of those settings on the score multiplier then the user can either experiment and see the results in the multiplier shown below, or ...

     > The better way is to activate the Multplier % option at the top of the custom difficulty section, which will display the percentages taken from the Javascript file for full transparency